SeanCremer/SeanCremer.github.io/IntroductionToDatabaseDesign.md

 Cons
 - Table-Level Statistics
 - Less accurate on larger Partitioned Tables
-- Filtered Statistics can help here…
+- Filtered Statistics can help here.
 - Partition Level Index Rebuilds are OFFLINE operations
 - Only the whole Partitioned Table can be rebuild ONLINE
 - Supports Partitioning only over a single column